beartype/beartype/doc/src/faq.rst

 What does "hybrid runtime-static" mean?
 Pretty sure you made that up, too.
 **************************************************************************

-It means that beartype is a `third-generation type-checker <faq:third>`__.
-The **tl;dr** is that beartype seamlessly offers both:
+Beartype is a `third-generation type-checker <faq:third>`__ seamlessly supporting both:

+* New-school **runtime-static type-checking** via :ref:`beartype import hooks
+  <api_claw:api_claw>`.
+When you call import hooks published by the
+  :mod:`beartype.claw` subpackage, you automagically type-check *all* annotated callables, classes, and variable assignments covered by those hooks.
+In this newer (and highly encouraged) modality, beartype performs both runtime *and* static analysis – enabling beartype to seamlessly support both prosaic and exotic type hints.
 * Old-school **runtime type-checking** via the :func:`beartype.beartype` decorator.
-When you manually decorate callables and classes with :func:`beartype.beartype`, you type-check only annotated parameters, returns, and class variables.
+When you manually decorate callables and classes by :func:`beartype.beartype`, you type-check only annotated parameters, returns, and class variables.
 In this older (and mostly obsolete) modality, beartype performs *no* static analysis and thus *no* static type-checking.
 This suffices for prosaic type hints but fails for exotic type hints.
 After all, many type hints can *only* be type-checked with static analysis.
-* New-school **runtime-static type-checking** via :ref:`beartype import hooks
-  <api_claw:api_claw>`.
-When you call import hooks published by the
-  :mod:`beartype.claw` subpackage via simple one-liners, you automagically type-check *all* annotated objects to which those import hooks apply.
-In this newer (and strongly recommended) modality, beartype performs both runtime *and* static analysis.
-Unsurprisingly, this suffices for even exotic type hints.

 In the usual use case, you call our :func:`beartype.claw.beartype_this_package` function from your ``{your_package}.__init__`` submodule to register an import